-Just like food products have a "Nutrition Facts" label, you may have noticed light bulbs now have a Lighting Facts label.
-The goal, a better understanding of what you are buying in an attempt to make light bulb shopping easier in an age of incandescent, CFL and LED lighting options.
+Just like food products have a "Nutrition Facts" label, you may have noticed light bulbs and fixtures now have a Lighting Facts label.
+The goal, is to provide consumers with a better understanding of what they are buying in an attempt to make shopping for lighting easier in an age of incandescent, CFL and LED lighting options.

-To help consumers understand light bulb efficiency, the Energy Independence and Security Act legislation directed the Federal Trade Commission (FTC) to change its current labeling requirements for all medium based general service LED bulbs.
-The Lighting Facts label helps consumers base their purchase decision on the brightness (lumens) of the bulb and cost of operation, instead of wattage.
-The label is an industry tool to help buyers evaluate product performance against manufacturer claims.
+To help consumers understand lighting efficiency, the Energy Independence and Security Act legislation directed the Federal Trade Commission (FTC) to change its current labeling requirements for all LED bulbs and fixtures.
+The Lighting Facts label helps consumers base their purchase decision on the brightness (lumens) of the bulb or fixture and cost of operation, instead of wattage.
+The label is an industry tool to help buyers evaluate a product's performance against manufacturer claims.

 Brightness - Measured in Lumens, not Wattage.
 The higher the number, the brighter the Light.

 Estimated Yearly Energy Cost - The cost to light this bulb based on 3 hours per day and .11 cents per kWh power cost.